Strain-induced polar discontinuities in two-dimensional materials from combined first-principles and Schr\"odinger-Poisson simulations: Results and discussion

-In Fig.~\ref{fig:ldos} we plot the local density-of-states (LDOS) computed with DFT integrated over the vertical $z$ coordinate and averaged over $y$, as a function of energy and position along $x$ for $N=6$ and $N=10$.
+In Fig.~\ref{fig:ldos} we plot the local density-of-states (LDOS) computed with DFT integrated over the vertical $z$ coordinate and averaged over $y$, as a function of energy and position along $x$ for two systems with $L_0=26.5~$\AA\ and $44.1~$\AA, corresponding respectively to $N=6$ and $N=10$.
 Locally a band gap is present between valence and conduction states, but the band edges become position dependent.
 In order to understand this behaviour we also plot the in-plane macroscopic electrostatic potential (black solid line) that can be obtained from Eq.~\eqref{unscreened_pois} at $z=0$ by taking as $\sigma_{\rm tot}(x)$ the macroscopic average~\cite{Bal1988} of the total charge density integrated over $z$ and averaged over $y$.
 The presence of polarization charges is clearly evident from the non-vanishing electric field appearing throughout the system.
 Away from the interfaces, the electric field gives rise to a simple shift of the energy states, so that the band edges follow the electrostatic potential.
 Close to the interfaces, more subtle quantum effects take place as a consequence of confinement associated with the approximately logarithmic potential generated by the polarization charges.
 To clarify this, we performed SP simulations for the same systems.
 In Fig.~\ref{fig:ldos} red solid lines represent the SP band edge profiles and show a remarkable agreement with the DFT potential and LDOS away from the interfaces.
 We also report the energy (red dash-dotted line) and profile (red dashed line) of the lowest-energy state arising from conduction bands in SP simulations.
 This state is localized at the left interface and quantum confinement endows it with an energy that lies significantly above the SP conduction band profile.
 This is in very good agreement with the LDOS from DFT and explains the flat band edge profile in the LDOS close to the interfaces and its deviation from the electrostatic potential.
+We have thus elucidated the importance of quantum effects in the emergence of free carriers at polar discontinuities in 2D materials, contrary to their 3D counterparts where semiclassical arguments can be still applied to explain the relationship between electrostatic potentials and band profiles~\cite{Bris2014}.